alexgooding/Get-Rich-or-Die-Trying/README.md

-# grey
-Software Engineering Coursework
+# Software Engineering Coursework
+## Team: Grey

+# Description
+This is a Java game made from the LWJGL library.
+It is a rogue-like game set in the dungeon.